Yoldark34/lighthouse-staking-dashboard/README.md

 * ~Add aggregated and proposed blocks in the validator table (there is only attestation right now)~

 # Issues
-* Cpu usage can't be displayed as it is not provided
+* ~Cpu usage can't be displayed as it is not provided~ Load avg added which should be a suitable solution.
 * Process starting time is an educated guess as not provided, it should be enough
 * The bottom node graph is supposed to display global balance for exited and withdrawable validators.
 This is not the case as lighthouse do not provide this info.
 * ~Log types counter are merged, need warning and error counter~ It is because there is no error logs